in , , ,

 Venturing into the world of Geralt of Rivia, “The Witcher 3” captures the essence of Sapkowski’s dark fantasy novels.
 With its vast open world and morally ambiguous choices, the game brings the rich narrative of the books to life.

-Set in a post-apocalyptic Russia, “Metro Exodus” skillfully adapts Glukhovsky’s atmospheric novel.
+Set in a post-apocalyptic Russia, “Metro Exodus” skilfully adapts Glukhovsky’s atmospheric novel.
 The game’s gripping survival elements and intense storytelling mirror the tension found within the pages of “Metro 2033.”

 This action-packed adventure in Tolkien’s universe introduces players to Talion, a ranger on a quest for vengeance.
 “Shadow of Mordor” seamlessly blends the lore of Middle-earth with innovative gameplay mechanics.